ahmadiehsan/personal_docs/docs/data_science/feature/transformation/rounding.md

     np.round((items_popularity["pop_percent"] * 100)),
     dtype="int"
 )

-items_popularity
 ```

+!!! info

     We tried two forms of rounding.
     The features depict the item popularities now both on a scale of 1–10 and on a scale of 1–100.
     You can use these values both as numerical or categorical features based on the scenario and problem.